 Justin Reid has been working to help students from high school to college for over a decade with his background as basketball coach, mentor, academic supervisor, and behavioral specialist.
 He has an expertise in creating successful plans and solutions for students that balance their individual sport, personal and academic goals while ensuring they don’t lose focus on their mental health and well-being.

-Gemma has worked in the field of higher education, where she supported young adults with learning differences, for over five years as a Summer Bridge Intern, Academic Coach Intern and as a Paraeducator.
+Gemma has worked in the field of higher education for over five years as a Summer Bridge Intern, and as an Academic Coach Intern, where she supported first-generation young adults, and young adults with learning differences.
+She also worked as a Paraeducator, working with middle schoolers, who had various learning differences.
 She previously found success supporting young adults with skills that include goal setting, time management, and navigating their academic progress in their higher education studies.

 Nicole has worked in the field of Applied Behavior Analysis (ABA) and complex learning differences for three years.
 She previously found success implementing treatment plans developed by a board certified behavior analyst which focused on skills such as communication, behavior, and social skills.